nuster1128/Awesome-Causal-Papers/README.md

 **[Counterfactual Inference] Neural Causal Models for Counterfactual Identification and Estimation**.
 (2023-ICLR) Kevin Muyuan Xia, Yushu Pan, Elias Bareinboim.
 **TLDR**: We solve the two problems of counterfactual identification and estimation from arbitrary surrogate experiments using a Generative Adversarial Network implementation of the Neural Causal Model. (反事实识别与评估)

+**[Counterfactual Inference] Filtered-CoPhy: Unsupervised Learning of Counterfactual Physics in Pixel Space**.
+(2022-ICLR) Steeven JANNY, Fabien Baradel, Natalia Neverova, Madiha Nadri, Greg Mori, Christian Wolf.
+**TLDR**: We present a method for learning counterfactual reasoning of physical processes in pixel space, which requires the prediction of the impact of interventions on initial conditions. (像素空间的无监督反事实学习)

 **[Counterfactual Inference] Counterfactual Fairness with Partially Known Causal Graph**.
 (2022-NIPS) .
 **TLDR**:  This paper proposes a general method to achieve the notion of counterfactual fairness when the true causal graph is unknown. (不完全因果图上的反事实公平性)